 Figure 1: Geological map of the study area (modified after NGSA)

+Source: ????

 2.0 MATERIAL AND METHODS

 2.1 Groundwater Sampling and Analysis

 Groundwater samples were collected from 20 hand-dug wells during both the wet (April–October) and dry (November–March) seasons, giving a total of 40 samples.
 The wells, commonly used for domestic water supply, ranged between 3–12 m in depth (typical of shallow aquifers in the area).
 (Figure 1).
 Samples were collected in acid-washed, pre-cleaned 1 L polyethylene bottles, immediately acidified to pH < 2 using ultrapure nitric acid, stored in ice chests, and transported to the laboratory to minimize changes in chemical composition.